azagoruyko/rigBuilder/README.md

    > Models ending in `-cloud` (like `gpt-oss:20b-cloud`) can be used instantly without pulling them to your local machine, as long as you are signed in.
    >
-   > [!TIP]
-   > The default AI model can be customized via the `ollamaModel` key in your `~/rigBuilder/settings.json` file.
+   > The default AI model can be customized via the `ollamaModel` key in the `settings.json` file located inside your active workspace folder (e.g., `~/rigBuilder/workspaces/<name>/settings.json`).

 ### 3. Launch

-Run RigBuilder using the launch script:
+Run Rig Builder using the launch script:

 ```bash
 run.bat